wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-rooms-get-started/includes/basic-requirements.md

 On the software side, you will need to have a Microsoft Teams license and/or Skype for Business license.
 If you're using on-premises Skype for Business, be sure to install the enterprise trusted root certificate onto the compute module.

 You will also need Exchange Online or Exchange on-premises.
-Note that an Exchange license is not required if the Teams Rooms account is configured as an Exchange resource account.
+An Exchange license is not required if the Teams Rooms account is configured as an Exchange resource account.

 ## What are the configuration requirements?